 What will Aahrnold find in Sacramento?
 Much more, certainly, than I did years ago.
 Over the past two years there has been a restaurant boom in the capital with dozens of new openings by “name” chefs plus many new ethnic restaurants.
 J and K Streets, around the lush capital grounds, have become restaurant rows.
 Some have outdoor seating, perfect for Sacramento’s hot, dry summer nights.

-Sacramento is a lush, pretty city, worth at least a day’s visit.
+Sacramento is a lush, pretty city.
 The 1860s capitol building, restored in 1976, is as graceful as government architecture gets.
-Aahrnold should be comfortable visiting the Senate and Assembly chambers as they look like the sets of “Mr. Smith Goes to Washington” kinds of movies.
+The Senate and Assembly chambers look like the sets of “Mr. Smith Goes to Washington” kinds of movies.
 In fact, with a flip of the switch, they can be lit for TV.
 The building is set in a sleepy park with a well-tended rose garden.

 I drove through the swank neighborhood called the fabulous 40s, where Ronald Reagan resided during his first term.
 I lived a few blocks away (in the 30 numbered streets) in a pleasant tree-lined Beaver Cleaver neighborhood of smaller homes.
 I drove past the corner house that was rumored as one of the possibilities for Schwarznegger, a faux chateaux that certainly didn’t look its asking price of $3 million.
 Ahh..California real estate.